-from the competition-is-bad dept
+from the all-logic-and-consistency-must-be-ignored dept

 The Tampa Police Department has suddenly been put in a very uncomfortable situation.
 On May 27, officers executed a raid on an alleged drug dealer.
 By the time it was done, one suspect had been killed by the SWAT team and only $2 worth of marijuana -- 0.2 grams -- had been recovered.